Ask questions — then listen and learn

 By watching his habits, I learned that he had a sweet tooth.
 I also discovered that he loved classical music.
 Whenever I played a selection on my smartphone, he would close his eyes and hum the tune.

-Magdalena I. García is a hospice chaplain for Vitas Healthcare in Chicago.
+Magdalena I. Garcia, Hospice Chaplain for Vitas Healthcare in Chicago

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.